 We have already looked at how often someone gets distracted from the task in hand while at work and how long it can take them to get back on track.
 Distraction is not just something that happens to us at work.
 In 2010, Harvard psychologist Daniel Gilbert and his associate, Matthew Killingsworth conducted a studyin which they developed a smart phone app to measure peoples’ happiness.
 During the day people were sent a series of questions asking them what they were doing and how they were feeling.
 The results showed that for 46.9% of their waking hours people were thinking about something other than what they were doing, and they were not feeling happy.
 Think about that for a moment—it is almost half of your life!

 Meditation is the best way to work with distraction.
 Here is a very simple mindfulness meditation exercise you could try.

 —stay with where the sensation is most vivid for you

-Notice when the mind is not on the breathing
+Notice when your attention is not on your breathing

 —begin again as if for the first time

 Doing an exercise like this regularly will help you be less distracted with your email.
 Mindfulness means being present.
 Meditation means developing awareness.
 Both of these are useful skills with email.

 Here’s a few ways to be mindful with your email:

 Keep in touch with yourself by maintaining awareness of your body on your chair, your chair at your desk and so on.